Enumerations of specific permutation classes

 In the study of permutation patterns, there has been considerable interest in enumerating specific permutation classes, especially those with relatively few basis elements.
-This area of study has turned up unexpected instances of Wilf equivalence, where two seemingly-unrelated permutation classes have the same numbers of permutations of each length.
+This area of study has turned up unexpected instances of Wilf equivalence, where two seemingly-unrelated permutation classes have the same number of permutations of each length.

 Classes avoiding one pattern of length 3

 There are two symmetry classes and a single Wilf class for single permutations of length three.

 Classes avoiding one pattern of length 4

 There are seven symmetry classes and three Wilf classes for single permutations of length four.

 No non-recursive formula counting 1324-avoiding permutations is known.
 A recursive formula was given by Marinov & Radoičić (2003).

 A more efficient algorithm using functional equations was given by Johansson & Nakamura (2014), which was enhanced by Conway & Guttmann (2015), and then further enhanced by Conway, Guttmann & Zinn-Justin (2018) who give the first 50 terms of the enumeration.